ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 From my perspective, the primary challenges facing Mellifera are:

 + Unacceptably slow interpreter performance
-+ A Standard library that is too minimalist for an ad-hoc scripting language
++ A standard library that is too minimalist for an ad-hoc scripting language
-+ A Poor cross-platform deployment and embedding story
++ A poor cross-platform deployment and embedding story

 ### Unacceptably Slow Interpreter Performance